Cannon Air Force Base: Airline service

+In 1955 Pioneer was acquired by and merged into Continental Airlines which maintained the same basic service with DC-3 aircraft minus some of the stops and also subsequently upgraded its flights with Convair 340 twin prop aircraft followed by the British manufactured Vickers Viscount four engine turboprop in 1959 with the Viscount (which the airline referred to as the "Jet Power Viscount II") being the first turbine powered aircraft type to serve Clovis.
+The April 1, 1955 Continental system timetable listed three daily DC-3 flights serving the airport including a roundtrip Albuquerque - Santa Fe - Clovis - Lubbock - Abilene - Fort Worth - Dallas Love Field service as well as a one way westbound Houston Hobby Airport - College Station, TX - Temple, TX - Waco, TX - Dallas Love Field - Fort Worth - Abilene - Lubbock - Clovis - Santa Fe - Albuquerque flight.
+According to the September 27, 1959 Continental Airlines timetable, a Viscount propjet was being operated on a daily roundtrip routing of Albuquerque (ABQ) - Santa Fe (SAF) - Clovis (CVS) - Lubbock (LBB) - Abilene (ABI) - Fort Worth (via Greater Southwest International Airport) (GSW) - Dallas Love Field (DAL).

+The Clovis Municipal Airport opened in 1959 and took over airline service for Clovis.
+However, for a brief period during the late 1970s, Texas International Airlines introduced 85-seat Douglas DC-9-10 jet service to Clovis, which was operated via Cannon.
+According to the March 15, 1978 Texas International system timetable, the airline was operating three departures every weekday from the airport with two nonstops to Albuquerque (ABQ) which offered connections via ABQ to TI DC-9 jet service on to Dallas/Fort Worth (DFW), Houston (IAH) and Los Angeles (LAX) as well as a nonstop flight to Hobbs, NM with this service continuing on to Carlsbad, NM.
+In 1978, Texas International reverted to using Convair 600 propjets via the Clovis Municipal Airport (CVN).

 World War II

 After the United States entered World War II, the first military unit to use the facility was a glider detachment.
 On 6 July 1942 the base was assigned to Second Air Force.
 In 1943, the military began to use the facility as a bomber base.
 Clovis AAF was assigned to II Bomber Command, Second Air Force.
 On 8 April 1943, the base was renamed Clovis Army Air Field.
 The host unit at Clovis AAF was the 16th Bombardment Wing, a training unit for Consolidated B-24 Liberator bomber crews for Europe.
 The 16th Bomb Wing arrived in January 1943.

 By mid-1946, the airfield was placed on reduced operational status due to postwar funding cutbacks and decreased flying activities.
 On 16 October 1946, the 234th AAFBU was inactivated and on 1 November 1946, the airfield was placed under the administrative control of Colorado Springs Army Air Base, Colorado.
 Clovis AAF was placed on temporarily inactive status on 28 May 1947.